 Qualifications Needed to Become a U.S. Senator

 The basic qualifications needed to become a politician, including a U.S. senator, are set forth by the U.S. constitution.
 They refer to a Senate candidate's age, citizenship status and the state in which the aspiring senator lives.
+Continue reading to review these qualifications in greater detail.

 Qualifications for Becoming a U.S. Senator